 Treating Customers Fairly

-In Partnership has the responsibility for investigating complaints made against its advisers and appointed representatives.
+In Partnership is responsible for investigating complaints made against its advisers and appointed representatives.
 It is our commitment that these investigations shall be completed in a fair and impartial manner and will take into consideration the Financial Conduct Authority’s principles relating to Treating Customers Fairly.

-We recognise a complaint as being any expression of dissatisfaction about the services or advice provided by us to any customer that is made either in writing or verbally.
+We recognise a complaint as being any oral or written expression of dissatisfaction about the services or advice provided by us or our Appointed Representative to any client.

 Acknowledging a customer complaint

-As soon as we are notified of a complaint we acknowledge receipt of the complaint in writing to provide the customer with confirmation that the complaint has been received into our dispute Resolution process.
+As soon as we are notified of a complaint, we acknowledge receipt in writing to provide the customer with confirmation that the complaint has been formally recorded.
 This acknowledgement will be made no later than 5 working days from the date of receipt.
 This letter will also include the contact details of the individual within the organisation who will handle the investigation.

 Our understanding of the reason for the complaint